Elotoha/Universal-XML-Scraper/README.md

 Finally, we do few tries with less and less precision.

 The goal is to match the most precise ROM info, but not to let a ROM without any data if possible.

+This part is in development in a specific branch.